peterlamar/vue-examples/README.md

 # Contributing

-This any of this is helpful to you or you wish to improve upon these examples, pull requests are absolutely welcome!
+If any of this is helpful to you or you wish to improve upon these examples, pull requests are absolutely welcome!

 ## References